-No experience with any statistical software package is absolutely required, although it is expected that students have familiarity with EXCEL, which we will be using for a variety of exercises, and with WORD.
+No experience with any statistical software package is absolutely required, although it is expected that students have familiarity with EXCEL, which we use for a variety of exercises; and with WORD, which we use for submitting assignments.
 The primary statistical software package to be used is SPSS.